tracywong117/NCBI-get-all-children-organism-under-ancestor/README.md

 # NCBI-get-all-children-organism-under-ancestor
-Use the Pyton scripts as follow to retrieve all children organism under an ancestor in NCBI taxonomy.
+Goal: retrieve all children organism under an ancestor in NCBI taxonomy
+### 1a.
+Download preprocessed data (last update: 1 Feb 2024) [here](https://huggingface.co/datasets/tracywong117/NCBI-Taxonomy)
+Download `taxonomy_with_all_children.csv` which is the csv you may need to analyze NCBI taxonomy tree.

+### 1b.
+Or download latest NCBI taxonomy and preprocess data by yourself
+You can also use the Pyton scripts as follow to download latest taxonomy from NCBI FTP and preprocess the data.

 1. Download taxdmp.zip from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/.
 2. Unzip taxdmp.zip and place `nodes.dmp` and `names.dmp` in this folder.